• 0

 With new build gardens, the likelihood is you're going to have a limited garden, given the trend for squeezing as much house onto new build plots at the expense of the garden.

-My advice is to pick a preferable function, i.e. entertaining, and focus on that function, rather than an entertaining horticulture good life eco family garden mash-up.
+My advice is to pick a preferable function, i.e. entertaining, and focus on that function rather than an entertaining horticulture good life eco family garden mash-up.
 They never work on a small scale.

 Adult <a href=

-The example above of a Chelsea award-winning garden, the Husqvarna Garden by Charlie Albone, has a strong function of an adult space.
+The example above of a Chelsea award-winning garden, the Husqvarna Garden by Charlie Albone, has the strong function of an adult space.
 It's a formal adult garden with a sheltered seating area.
 It's a very grown-up contemporary garden, pure and simple.
 Clean lines and mixed heights, with some clipped Hornbeam standards, make this one a real beauty.
 Its simplicity, especially in the use of clipped box and hornbeam, is key to this design's success.

 It's wise to remember that it's best to do one thing well than three things badly.